sherpa/sherpa/docs/models/index.rst

 Setting a parameter to a value outside its soft limits will raise a :py:exc:`~sherpa.utils.err.ParameterErr` exception.

-During a fit the paramater values are bound by the soft limits, and a screen message will be displayed if an attempt to move outside this range was made.
+During a fit the parameter values are bound by the soft limits, and a screen message will be displayed if an attempt to move outside this range was made.
 During error analysis the parameter values are allowed outside the soft limits, as long as they remain